-Are you new to Windows 8 or Windows 8.1?, have you started using it directly from Windows XP or Vista?, then you might be wondering how to make a printer online from offline state in Windows 8 or 8.1.
-Usually printers go offline due to network or USB cable connectivity issues, paper jam, out of paper or any other printer hardware faults.
-Mostly it will come back online mode automatically when these issues are fixed, but sometimes you need to make a printer online manually in Windows 8 or 8.1.
+If you are new for Windows 10 or 8.1 interface, then I’m sure you will be searching for the similar options as XP or Vista to make printer online from offline state.
+Usually printers go offline due to network or USB cable connectivity issue, paper jam, out of paper, any other printer hardware faults and some times printer driver corruption too.
+Mostly it will come back to online automatically when these issues are fixed, but sometimes you need to make a printer online manually and this guide shows you how to do it on Windows 10 or 8.1.

-Making a printer online in Windows 8 or 8.1 is not like how we did in earlier Operating Systems XP, Vista (except Windows 7) by right clicking it and making online.
-Microsoft changed the way of making a printer online from offline in Windows 7 and latest Operating Systems, we have already covered here how to make printer online in Windows 7.
+Making a printer online on Windows 10 or 8.1 is not like how we did in earlier Operating Systems such as XP, Vista (except Windows 7) by right clicking it and making online.
+Microsoft changed the way of making a printer online from offline in Windows 7 and on recent Operating Systems, we have already covered here how to make printer online in Windows 7.

-How to Set/Make Printer Online in Windows 8 and Windows 8.1
+How to Set/Make Printer Online on Windows 10 and Windows 8.1

 1) Go to control panel.